 Absences from class reduce the ability of a student to achieve.
 Excessive absences can have a negative impact on the entire classroom climate.
-Students who have excessive truancies may be denied credit for the course.
 The Dean's Office will contact the student, issue a progressive discipline consequence, and contact parent/guardian.
 Our student data management system, PowerSchool, will provide daily attendance information for teachers, parents and administrators to view electronically.
 Any student who has chronic attendance issues will be referred to the truancy agency, Regional Office of Education.
 Glenbard West does not honor or recognize "Ditch Days."
 If on any given day, 5% or more of a class or the student body is absent, a doctor's note may be required to authorize the absence.